secretstartups/handbook/content/job-families/security/security-leadership/index.md

 ### Hiring Process

 Candidates for the director positions can expect the hiring process to follow the order below.
 Please keep in mind that candidates can be declined from the position at any stage of the process.
-To learn more about someone who may be conducting the interview, find their job title on our [team page](https://about.gitlab.com/company/team/).
+To learn more about someone who may be conducting the interview, find their job title on our [team page](/company/team/).
-- Qualified candidates will be invited to schedule a 30 minute [screening call](https://about.gitlab.com/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.
+- Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.
-- Next, candidates will be invited to schedule a 45-60 minute interview with VP of Security
+- Next, candidates will be invited to schedule a 45-60 minute interview with CISO
 - Candidates will then be invited to schedule 3 separate 45-60 minute interviews with peer directors and reporting managers of the Security Organization
-- Candidates may be requested to meet again with the VP of Security for a shortened conversation
+- Candidates may be requested to meet again with the CISO for a shortened conversation
-- Candidates will then be invited to schedule an interview with CTO of Engineering
-- Successful candidates will subsequently be made an offer via email

-Additional details about our process can be found on our [hiring page](https://about.gitlab.com/handbook/hiring/).
+- Successful candidates will subsequently be made an offer via email Additional details about our process can be found on our [hiring page](/handbook/hiring/).

 ### Director, Security Engineering

-This position reports to the VP of Security.
+This position reports to the [CISO](https://about.gitlab.com/job-families/legal-and-corporate-affairs/chief-legal-officer/)

 #### Director, Security Engineering Job Grade

-The Director, Application Security is a [grade 10](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Director, Application Security is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Director, Security Engineering Responsibilities

 - Recruit, manage, motivate and develop high performing teams
-- Partner with the VP of Security in planning and development of enterprise information security strategy and best practices
+- Partner with the CISO in planning and development of enterprise information security strategy and best practices
 - Drive strategy for the Security Engineering organization, aligned with broader GitLab business initiatives, with a specific focus on application security, security research, security automation, and external security communications.
 - Consult with senior leaders regarding their information security risks and drive mitigation efforts to reduce risk
 - Drive operational efficiencies through process improvement and implementation of technical solutions
 - Drive efforts to improve security awareness in the areas of application security and the secure development of code through education and training
 - Champion technical efforts to obtain and maintain compliance with customer, regulatory, and security compliance framework requirements
 - Secure the product and the company with innovative and industry leading technical security controls and practices
-- Partner with the VP of Security build and maintain the most transparent security program in the world
+- Partner with the CISCO to build and maintain the most transparent security program in the world
 - Act as an advocate for information security practices

 #### Director, Security Engineering Requirements